Purchase Soy-Free Chicken!

 What is Cocofeed?

-Cocofeed is an organic chicken-feed ration developed by Tropical Traditions that contains coconut pulp as well as other high-quality natural ingredients.
+Cocofeed is a chicken-feed ration developed by Tropical Traditions that contains coconut pulp as well as other high-quality natural ingredients.
 The coconut pulp is the residue left over after coconut oil has been extracted from the coconut meat.
 Cocofeed contains NO soy.
 Read more here.

 What makes Tropical Traditions Pastured Poultry different from other chickens?